Midwifery care

 Postpartum and newborn care

-Once discharged home from the hospital, clients will call and let us know that they have given birth and we will get her set up for the postpartum and newborn visits that happen at 1 week, 2 weeks, and 4-6 weeks post-birth.
+Once discharged home from the hospital, clients will call and let us know that they have given birth.
+We will set up a postpartum and newborn visit that happen at 1 week, 2 weeks, and 4-6 weeks post-birth.
+Visits include assessments of the mother and baby, support for feeding goals of the newborn, education and guidance, treatment or referrals for complications when needed, and a discussion on family planning.

 Meet Heather Soper, CNM

-Heather is the founder of The Village Prenatal Clinic and has been a Certified Nurse Midwife for 9 years.
-Since she was young, she felt the call to midwifery and can’t remember a time that she wasn’t drawn to mothers and babies.
-Her passion is to provide professional, holistic, empowering, woman-centered care from conception through postpartum.
-She values and listens to her clients and provides respectful care that is personalized to each mother.
-The part about her role as a midwife that she loves the most is connecting and knowing her clients well enough to give them support mentally, emotionally and spiritually- not just addressing physical health.
+Heather is the founder of The Village Prenatal Clinic, Inc. and has been a Certified Nurse Midwife for 9 years.
+Since she was young, she felt the call to midwifery and can’t remember a time that she wasn’t drawn to support mothers and babies.
+Her passion is to provide professional and empowering care from pre-conception through postpartum.
+She values and listens to her clients and provides respectful, trauma-informed care that is personalized to each mother.
+The part about her role as a midwife that she loves the most is connecting and knowing her clients well enough to give them support mentally, emotionally and spiritually- not just addressing their physical health.